karllark/dust_extinction/paper/paper.md

 come from scattering into the observer beam.
 Thus, the wavelength dependence of dust attenuation is dependent on the dust grain properties and dust radiative transfer.

+Any published dust extinction model is welcome for inclusion in this package.

 # References